prateek3255/blog/src/blog/integrating-recaptcha-with-nextjs.md

 [👨🏻‍💻 Code till this step](https://github.com/prateek3255/recaptch-with-next/tree/a57aadb1dddf4289892c8949de6d8715ba1a07d1)

-<h2 id="integrating-hcaptcha-and-why-you-need-it">Bonus: Integrating hCAPTCHA and why you might need it</h2>
+{% headingWithLink "Bonus: Integrating hCAPTCHA and why you might need it" %}

 Although reCAPTCHA might be great for security, but if you're concerned about your user's privacy, then [hCaptcha](https://www.hcaptcha.com/) might be a better choice.
 Do checkout why [Cloudflare moved from reCAPTCHA to hCaptcha](https://blog.cloudflare.com/moving-from-recaptcha-to-hcaptcha/). hCaptcha differs from reCAPTCHA in the following ways: